 How to Become a Financial Advisor

 A skilled financial advisor is a valuable part of both individual and corporate financial teams and can help their clients make the most of their financial assets.
-If you like helping clients establish and work towards financial goals, you can soon be on your way to becoming a financial advisor.

 Step 1: Earn a Bachelor’s Degree

-Financial advisors almost always have a bachelor’s degree, usually in finance, business, or a related field.
-Many even continue to study finance as part of a Master’s in Business Administration (MBA) program.
-While not required to become certified as a financial planner or take other licensing exams, almost all financial services companies expect their financial advisors to have completed a four-year degree program.
+Many additionally continue to study finance as part of a Master’s in Business Administration (MBA) program.
+While not a legal requirement in order to become certified as a financial planner or take other licensing exams, almost all financial services companies expect their financial advisors to have completed a four-year degree program.

 What Should I Study to Become a Financial Advisor?